Websites and Products

 Classic Pianos-Portland, Oregon.
 If you are looking to buy, play, or rent a Mason and Hamlin piano, talk to the people at Classic Pianos.
-They have a huge (the biggest I have seen at one store) selection of all the finest brands, new and used.
+They have a large selection of all the finest brands, new and used.
 They are a Yamaha and a Mason and Hamlin dealer.
 You can also find Steinway, Bosendorfer, Schimmel and other fine pianos there.

 Steinway Gallery-Spokane, WA If you are in the market for a Steinway, go to the Steinway Gallery in Spokane, WA.
-They are the nicest folks, and have a great selection of Steinway, Boston, and Essex pianos.
-They also have one of the few Steinways that I have liked the sound and touch on.
+Joyce and Ryan are the nicest folks ever, and have a great selection of Steinway, Boston, and Essex pianos.
+They often host free concerts and recitals for the community in their recital hall.

 JW Pepper-Delivering music since 1876.
 JW Pepper ® is your sheet music store for band, orchestra and choral music, piano sheet music, worship songs, songbooks and more!
 I have done business with these guys for many years and have never been disappointed in the service.
 They issue an extensive catalog of church music every year and have online examples of most of their offerings.

 SheetMusicPlus.com/-World’s largest inventory of sheet music.
 Discounts available.
 Check our blog from time to time for sales.
 Clicking this banner or using this search box will help to support the ongoing ministry of this website.